facebookresearch/EasyComDataset/README.md

 - `SweepType`: The type of sweep for the impulse response excitation signal.
 - `SweepLength_s`: The length of the impulse response excitation signal.
+- `SamplingFreq_Hz`: The sampling frequency (rate) in Hertz of the impulse responses and transfer functions.
 - `SweepLowerFreq_Hz`: The lower frequency bound in Hertz of the impulse response excitation signal.
 - `SweepUpperFreq_Hz`: The upper frequency bound in Hertz of the impulse response excitation signal.
 - `StartingTemp_F`: The temperature in Fahrenheit at the beginning of the impulse response measurement procedure.